TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/configure-cloud-providers/aws.md

 If you wish to use your own custom VPCs, this is also supported.
 This will allow you the most level of customization over your VPC setup:

 - You **must** provide a VPC ID to use for each region.
 - You **must** provide a Security Group ID to use for each region.
-This will be attached to all YugabyteDB nodes and must allow traffic from all other YugabyteDB nodes, even across regions, if you deploy across multiple regions.
+This will be attached to all ZNbaseDB nodes and must allow traffic from all other ZNbaseDB nodes, even across regions, if you deploy across multiple regions.
 - You **must** provide the mapping of what Subnet IDs to use for each Availability Zone in which you wish to be able to deploy.
-This is required to ensure the Yugabyte Platform can deploy nodes in the correct network isolation that you desire in your environment.
+This is required to ensure the ZNbase Platform can deploy nodes in the correct network isolation that you desire in your environment.
 - You can **optionally** provide a custom AMI ID to use in each region, else, we will use a recent [AWS Marketplace CentOS AMI](https://wiki.centos.org/Cloud/AWS).

 ![Custom Region Modal](/images/ee/aws-setup/aws_custom_region.png)